The Powerful New Lynching Memorial: Why Now Is the Time to Visit Montgomery, Alabama

 The site, which opened April 26, has already made a big impression and is spurring a long overdue national conversation.
 Pulitzer Prize–winning architecture critic Philip Kennicott calls it the most important new monument in a generation and compares it to Maya Lin’s Vietnam Veterans Memorial in Washington, D.C.
 It makes Montgomery, already a key site in civil rights history, an even more essential stop for anyone seeking to understand the country’s relationship with race.

+The monument, located on a hill overlooking the city that was briefly the capital of the Confederacy, consists of 800 rusted steel columns, one for every county or jurisdiction where a lynching occurred.
+Each is inscribed with the names of victims, like Dedman’s relative.
+The rectangular monuments hang from an open canopy, first at eye-level.
+But as visitors walk through the site, the wooden floor slopes down.
+Eventually the six-foot-tall columns suspend from above.
 Some victims were accused of rape or murder, others of petty infractions.
 Dedman’s great-grandfather, for example, was grabbed after a court found him not guilty of passing a note to a white woman, which was then a crime.
 At times, the mob violence attracted thousands of spectators.
 Bodies were torn apart, with pieces taken as souvenirs.
 Commemorative postcards were printed.

 “We’re burdened by this history—I hope our institution and memorial motivates people to say never again.”